Tarun-Teja18/diabetic-retinopathy-screening/README.md

 # 👁️ AI-assisted Diabetic Retinopathy Screening from Fundus Images

 This repository contains the source code, training, and evaluation scripts for an AI-assisted Diabetic Retinopathy (DR) screening system.
-The project benchmarks three state-of-the-art deep learning architectures—**ResNet-50**, **EfficientNet-B0**, and a **Vision Transformer (ViT-B/16)**—on a high-stakes, binary classification task: distinguishing **'No DR' (Healthy)** from **'Severe-Stage DR'**.
+The project benchmarks three state-of-the-art deep learning architectures—**ResNet-50**, **EfficientNet-B0**, and a **Vision Transformer (ViT-B/16)**—on a high-stakes, binary classification task: distinguishing **'No DR' (Healthy)** from **'Severe-Stage DR'**, with **Grad-CAM** revealing critical differences in model interpretability and trustworthiness.

-This work was developed as a final project for a Machine Vision course (CS7367) offered by Kennesaw State University.
+This work was developed by **Tarun Teja Pokala** and **Mohan Krishna Thiriveedhi** as a final project for a Machine Vision course (CS7367) offered by Kennesaw State University.

 ## 🚀 Project Goal